The Graston Technique

 Does the Graston Technique hurt?

-It can be uncomfortable and may cause mild bruising and discoloration.
+the quick answer, it can be uncomfortable and may cause mild bruising and discoloration.
 These are normal responses to the break up of adhesions.
-Treatments are generally short (10-15 minutes) and are preceded by a warm up activity, such as biking or a hot pack.
-Treatment is followed by stretching and strengthening exercises, and ends with a cold pack.
+Treatments are generally short (10-15 minutes) and are preceded by a warm-up activity, such as biking or a hot pack.
+After treatment stretching and strengthening exercises are performed and end with a cold pack.
 Patients begin to notice results immediately with decreased pain and increased range of motion.

 When to Use Graston?